 Now, I may not have all of the relevant facts in these cases, since they were not necessarily my firm’s files (meaning us advising accounting firms and not directly retained by taxpayers), but I think a lack of training on the part of the tax auditors is part of the problem.

 I know a lack of training is a major cause for us having to file objections on files that are clear losers for the CRA.
 These files cause our clients to spend what I consider unnecessary dollars to challenge a bad CRA audit decision.
 I suspect that tax evaders are the beneficiaries of the same lack of training.

 Which leads me to my last point and a recent bugaboo of mine: the proposed voluntary disclosure changes.
 If you are a tax evader, with unreported income or unreported offshore assets, and you come in for legal advice about the new VDP program, and are told that you will only qualify for limited relief, what will you decide?

 Of the 26 million personal tax returns filed, not to mention corporate and trust returns, 37 taxpayers were convicted of tax evasion.
 Would you come forward under the VDP and face taxes plus penalties plus interest, or would you throw the dice?

 Are you feeling lucky?
 Your odds are pretty good.

-David J. Rotfleisch, CPA, JD, is the founding tax lawyer of Rotfleisch & Samulovitch P.C., a Toronto-based boutique tax law firm.
+David J. Rotfleisch, CPA, CA, JD, is the founding tax lawyer of Rotfleisch & Samulovitch P.C., a Toronto-based boutique tax law firm.
 With over 30 years of experience as both a lawyer and chartered professional accountant, he has helped start-up businesses, resident and non-resident business owners and corporations with their tax planning, with will and estate planning, voluntary disclosure, and tax dispute resolution including tax litigation.
 Visit www.Taxpage.com or email email@example.com.